Möjbro Runestone: History

 Although the stone has been known since the initial surveys of runestones in Sweden during the 1600s, its exact original location is not known.

 The runestone is 2.46 m in height and made of granite.
 It is considered to be fragile.
 To protect the stone and its shallow inscription, it was moved in 1948 from Möjbro to the Swedish Museum of National Antiquities.

 Drawing

 The Möjbro Runestone is notable not only for being one of few runestones in Proto-Norse, but also for showing what is considered to be an artistically crafted image of a rider on a horse with two dogs.
 It is believed to have been inspired by continental Germanic images of victorious warriors on horses and that it ultimately derives from the motifs of horsemen common on tombstones of members of the Roman cavalry in late Roman Empire era art.

 Inscription

+Modern tracing with the two dogs discovered in 1952.

 Tracing of the inscription by Oscar Montelius (1905).